rackerlabs/docs-developer-blog/_posts/2019-03-26-web-proxy-server-and-deployment.md

 ogDescription: "This post discusses web proxy servers and how to deploy them."
 ---

-A proxy server is a computer system that sits between the client, who requests a web document, and the target server (another computer system), which serves the document.
+A proxy server is a computer system that sits between the client that requests a web document and the target server (another computer system) that serves the document.
 In its simplest form, a proxy server facilitates communication between the client and the target server without modifying requests or replies.